henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 ### Setting up your project environment

 Copy the data from the project directory to your home folder in order to run your excersices locally.
-It is important that you copy the files exactly in this way as many commands that will follow rely on finding things in a precise place. **DO NOT START TO RUN SCRIPTS ALREADY: WE NEED TO FIX THE WORKING ENVIORMENT FIRST.**
+It is important that you copy the files exactly in this way as many commands that will follow rely on finding things in a precise place. **DO NOT START TO RUN SCRIPTS ALREADY: WE NEED TO FIX THE WORKING ENVIRONMENT FIRST.**

 ```
 $ cd ~